MARCHING COMPASSES (cont'd)

 DOLLOND

-PROFILE - British instruments manufacturer and retailer, now D&A, Dollond & Aitchison (more information HERE).
+British instruments manufacturer and retailer, now D&A, Dollond & Aitchison (more information HERE).

 (Click on pictures for enlarged views)

-LENSATIC compass
+LENSATIC compass - Technical Data

-- Weight: 180 gr
+- Weight: 180gr

 Back to ALPHABETICAL SEARCH (Marching Compasses)